How to save money cycling

 If you're interested in doing some repairs yourself, some of the easier jobs include pumping up your tires, cleaning the bike (we recommend Muc Off) and even tightening your brakes.
 Just make sure you follow a guide – especially when it comes to important safety features.

 Eventually, there may come a point where your bike needs some bigger repairs that you can't do, and you'll have to take it to the shop.
-But even saving on those smaller repairs can make a big difference!The government occasionally offers bike repair vouchers, entitling you to up to £50 off the cost of fixing your bike.
-Check out our student deals section to see if the scheme is running right now!
+But even saving on those smaller repairs can make a big difference!The government occasionally offers cycle repair vouchers, entitling you to up to £50 off the cost of fixing your bike.
+Check out our student deals section to see if there are any government bike vouchers available right now.

 Buy bike accessories in Lidl, Aldi and Decathlon